by Andrea M. Darcy

 Money issues and debt can absolutely cause mental health issues, including anxiety, stress, sleep disorders, overeating, depression, panic attacks, and suicidal thoughts.
 If this is you, it’s important to seek support.
 If you can’t hire privately, talk to your GP for a referral, consider low cost counselling options, and call your local Mind charity to see what further help might be available.

 Harley Therapy connects you with some of London’s most experienced therapists, including workplace and career counsellors.
 Not in the UK?
-Try Skype Therapy from anywhere.
+Try Online therapy from anywhere.